US wants to join UN Rights Council, overthrowing Trump again | ExBulletin

 US wants to join UN Rights Council, overthrowing Trump again

-WASHINGTON (AP) The Biden administration is set to announce this week that it will re-engage with the much-maligned UN Human Rights Council, which former President Donald Trump withdrew ago is nearly three years old, US officials said on Sunday.
+WASHINGTON – The Biden administration is set to announce this week that it will re-engage with the much-maligned UN Human Rights Council that former President Donald Trump withdrew nearly three years ago years, US officials said on Sunday.
 The decision reverses another Trump-era move away from multilateral organizations and agreements.

 WE.
 Officials say Secretary of State Antony Blinken and a senior US diplomat in Geneva will announce on Monday that Washington will return to the Geneva-based forum as an observer with a view to running for election as a member at full fledged.
 The move is likely to attract criticism from conservative lawmakers and many in the pro-Israel community.

-Trump withdrew from the world’s leading human rights agency in 2018 due to its disproportionate focus on Israel, which has received by far the most critical resolutions from the council against any country, as well as for the number of authoritarian countries among its members and because it failed to respond to a long list of reforms demanded by then-US Ambassador to the United Nations Nikki Haley.
+Trump withdrew from the world’s leading human rights agency in 2018 over his disproportionate focus on Israel, which has received by far the most critical resolutions from the council against any country, as well as the number of authoritarian countries among its members and because it failed to respond to a long list of reforms demanded by then-US Ambassador to the United Nations Nikki Haley.

 In addition to the Council’s continued focus on Israel, the Trump administration has challenged the membership of the body, which currently includes China, Cuba, Eritrea, Russia and Venezuela, all of which have been accused of human rights violations.

 A senior U.S. official said the Biden administration believed the council still needed to reform, but the best way to promote change was to engage with it in a reasoned way.
-The official said it can be an important forum for those fighting tyranny and injustice around the world and that the US presence intends to ensure it can live up to this potential.
+The official said it could be an important forum for those struggling against tyranny and injustice around the world and the US presence intends to “ensure that it can live up to that potential.”

 The official and three others familiar with the decision were not allowed to discuss the matter publicly before the announcement and spoke on condition of anonymity.